2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/integration/scenario-02.md

 * Proof of Concept implemented with 2sxc 11 in 2021
 * Finalized when integrating Oqtane in 2sxc 12
 * Updated docs for basic Scenario for v13.03
+* Updated for dialog-integration with index-raw in v14.02